 The Beagle Chorlton – 456a Barlow Moor Rd, Manchester M21 0BQ

 The Beagle is one of the best brunch destinations in Chorlton, offering the ‘Beagle Fry’ (Full English) & avocado on toast with a few more unique options including the breakfast tacos.
 For those after Bottomless Brunch, The Beagle offers infinite Booze and Brunch from 10am-12pm every Saturday and Sunday.
-The terrace at the front of the Beagle make it a great choice during the Summer too.
+The terrace at the front of the Beagle makes it a great choice for the Summer too.

 Note – Breakfast & Brunch is served on Saturday and Sunday only (10am-3pm)

 Blind Pig – 204-206 Monton Road, Monton, Eccles, Manchester M30 9LJ

 Along with the recently renovated Vintage Ambience just a few doors down, the Blind Pig in Monton is the best place for breakfast in Monton.
 Family-friendly with ample seating, a full English with tea or coffee comes in just under £10 per person.
 Tip: – Lunch is served until 12 pm sharp.

 Terrace NQ – 43 Thomas St, Manchester M4 1NA